siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

 # Siddhi Architecture

-WSO2 Siddhi is a software that can run as server by it own or within WSO2 Stream Processor, embalmed in to Java based systems and Android applications to provide analytical operators, orchestrate data flow, calculate analytics, and detect patterns on event data from multiple, disparate live data sources to allow developers to build applications that sense, think, and act in real time.
+WSO2 Siddhi is a software that can run as server by it own or within WSO2 Stream Processor, embalmed in to Java based systems and in  Android applications, and capable of providing analytical operators, orchestrate data flows, calculate analytics, and detect patterns on event data from multiple disparate live data sources.
+This allows developers to build applications that sense, think, and act in real time.

 This section illustrate the architecture of Siddhi and take you through its key functionality; We hope that the article